bballdavis/Hass-Energy-Dashboard/README.md

-# Energy Dashboard
+# Hass Energy Dashboard

-This integration creates a custom Energy Dashboard for Home Assistant.
-It dynamically lists entities with power (W) and energy (Wh) units and displays a chart using the `apexcharts-card`.
+Use this custom dashboard to split out power (W) and energy (Wh) entities and visualize them via apexcharts-card.

-## Installation

-1. Install via HACS.
-2. Restart Home Assistant.
-3. Navigate to the Energy Dashboard in Lovelace.

-## Features

-- Lists power and energy entities.
-- Interactive chart using `apexcharts-card`.